ba138/HuntMe/README.md

 # HuntMe
-A complete job hunting app using firebase as backend
+A complete job hunting app using firebase as backend and using state management tool Riverpod